faulhornlabs/csip/README.md

 - redirect graph nodes after conversion checking
 - parsing and pretty printing should be near linear time operation
 - faster supercombinator evaluation using interpreted register machines
-- use `Strict` pragma and `UNPACK` pragmas in the Haskell source files

 ## Development workflows